Skip to content

 Loss & Training

-• Data: 500K object subset of Objaverse-XL (same source as TRELLIS); 3 lighting conditions × 150 views per object.
+• Data: A subset of 500K objects from Objaverse-XL (same source as TRELLIS), with 3 lighting conditions x 150 views per object.

 Key Experimental Results